VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Related Work

-The popularity of video-based VLLMs has been accompanied by the continual development of video benchmarks.
-Notable ones, such as SEEDBench~\cite{li2023seedbenchbenchmarkingmultimodalllms}, VideoBench~\cite{ning2023videobenchcomprehensivebenchmarktoolkit}, MVBench~\cite{li2024mvbenchcomprehensivemultimodalvideo} and VideoMME~\cite{fu2024videommefirstevercomprehensiveevaluation}, focus on instances featuring dynamic events that require temporal reasoning beyond a single frame.
-However, these benchmarks often suffer from a lack of diversity in both reasoning tasks and visual concepts.
-To address this, AutoEval-Video~\cite{chen2024autoevalvideoautomaticbenchmarkassessing} and Perception Test~\cite{pătrăucean2023perceptiontestdiagnosticbenchmark} incorporate a greater variety of complex reasoning tasks, \eg, counterfactual and explanatory reasoning.
-TempCompass~\cite{liu2024tempcompassvideollmsreally} enriches previous benchmarks with a wider range of temporal concepts.
-Notably, HallusionBench~\cite{guan2024hallusionbenchadvanceddiagnosticsuite}, FactVC~\cite{factvc} and VideoCon~\cite{bansal2023videoconrobustvideolanguagealignment} partially cover video-based hallucinations.
-However, these benchmarks are limited by their focus on a few video-centric aspects and fail to capture nuanced hallucinations with their evaluation tasks.
-In contrast, our \textsc{vidhal} is specially designed to carefully evaluate these video-based hallucinations, encompassing a broad range of video aspects with tailored evaluation metrics.
+\textbf{Video Reasoning Benchmarks.} The rise of video-based VLLMs has driven the development of numerous video benchmarks.
+Notable examples, such as SEEDBench~\citep{li2023seedbenchbenchmarkingmultimodalllms}, VideoBench~\citep{ning2023videobenchcomprehensivebenchmarktoolkit}, MVBench~\citep{li2024mvbenchcomprehensivemultimodalvideo}, and VideoMME~\citep{fu2024videommefirstevercomprehensiveevaluation}, focus on dynamic events requiring temporal reasoning beyond individual frames.
+However, these benchmarks often lack diversity in reasoning tasks and visual concepts.
+To address this, AutoEval-Video~\citep{chen2024autoevalvideoautomaticbenchmarkassessing} and Perception Test~\citep{pătrăucean2023perceptiontestdiagnosticbenchmark} introduce complex reasoning tasks such as counterfactual and explanatory reasoning, while TempCompass~\citep{liu2024tempcompassvideollmsreally} expands temporal concept coverage.
+Several benchmarks~\citep{li2023evaluatingobjecthallucinationlarge, wang2024amberllmfreemultidimensionalbenchmark, sun2024aligningmmhalbench, kaul2024throneobjectbasedhallucinationbenchmark, liu2024mitigatinghallucinationlargemultimodal, weitoward, multiobjecthallucination} have been constructed to quantify visual hallucinations, primarily targeting object-based hallucinations in images.
+HallusionBench~\citep{guan2024hallusionbenchadvanceddiagnosticsuite}, VideoCon~\citep{bansal2023videoconrobustvideolanguagealignment}, and Vript~\citep{vript} provide partial coverage of video-based hallucinations, while VidHalluc~\citep{vidhallucli2025} and VideoHallucer~\citep{videohallucer} introduce benchmarks for hallucination detection in videos.
+However, these benchmarks provide limited coverage of spatio-temporal concepts, focusing on conventional aspects like actions while neglecting other video-centric elements such as direction. \textit{Additionally, their evaluation strategies primarily follow image-based approaches, which we argue are less effective in capturing nuanced, video-specific hallucinations.}